openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/media/image/cj-image-decoding.md

         ```cangjie
         import kit.ImageKit.*
         import kit.AbilityKit.*
-		import ohos.state_macro_manage.r
+        import ohos.resource_manager.AppResource

-        // globalcontext needs to be assigned in func onCreate of main_ability.cj: globalcontext = this.context
-        var globalAbilityContext: Option<UIAbilityContext> = Option<UIAbilityContext>.None
+        var abilityContext = Global.abilityContext
-        let stageContext = getStageContext(globalAbilityContext.getOrThrow())
         // Get the resourceManager.
-        let resourceManager = ResourceManager.getResourceManager(stageContext)
+        let resourceManager = abilityContext.resourceManager

-        let img = resourceManager.getMediaContent(@r(app.media.layered_image), 0)
+        let img = resourceManager.getMediaContent(@r(app.media.layered_image))
-        let imagesource = createImageSource(img)
+        let imageSource = createImageSource(img)
-        // Set to AUTO to decode based on the image resource format.
+        // Setting to AUTO will decode based on the image resource format.
 If the resource is HDR, it will decode to an HDR pixelmap.
-        let decodingOptions = DecodingOptions(desiredDynamicRange: DecodingDynamicRange.AUTO)
+        let decodingOptions = DecodingOptions(desiredDynamicRange: DecodingDynamicRange.Auto)

         // Create pixelMap.
-        let pixelMap = imagesource.createPixelMap(options: decodingOptions)
+        let pixelMap = imageSource.createPixelMap(options: decodingOptions)
         // Check if the pixelmap contains HDR content.
         let info = pixelMap.getImageInfo()
-        AppLog.info('pixelmap isHdr: ${info.isHdr}')
         ```

     After decoding is complete and the pixelMap object is obtained, you can proceed with subsequent [image processing](./cj-image-transformation.md).

 5. Release pixelMap and imageSource.

-    Ensure that the pixelMap and imageSource methods have completed execution.
+    Ensure that all pixelMap and imageSource operations are completed.
 When these variables are no longer needed, manually call the following methods to release them as required.

     <!-- compile -->

     ```cangjie
-    pixelMap.Release();
-    imageSource.Release();
+    pixelMap.release();
+    imageSource.release();
     ```

 ## Development Example - Decoding an Image from Resource Files